A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-Beyond resource allocation in D2D vehicular networks, optimization theory has also been extensively applied in vehicle platooning scenarios. \cite{10681786} proposed an innovative resource allocation scheme based on semantic communication for the collaborative data processing scenario between autonomous vehicle platoons and base stations in IoV.
+Beyond resource allocation in D2D vehicular networks, optimization theory has also been extensively applied in vehicle platooning scenarios.
+Ref.~\cite{10681786} proposed an innovative resource allocation scheme based on semantic communication for the collaborative data processing scenario between autonomous vehicle platoons and base stations in the IoV.
 The scheme aims to maximize semantic detection accuracy and minimize wireless resource costs while incorporating constraints such as bandwidth, transmission power, and SNR.
 Given the NP-hard nature of the optimization problem, a two-stage suboptimal solution is adopted.
 In the first stage, a bipartite graph is used to transform the communication mode selection problem into a maximum weight matching problem, and the Hungarian algorithm is applied to determine the matching relationship between vehicles and task processing units, ensuring communication link quality and reliability.
-In the second stage, based on the results of the first stage, the resource allocation problem is transformed into a convex optimization problem, which is solved using Matlab's fmincon function to achieve reasonable allocation of resources such as bandwidth and transmission power.
+In the second stage, based on the results of the first stage, the resource allocation problem is transformed into a convex optimization problem, which is solved using Matlab's fmincon function to achieve reasonable allocation of resources such as bandwidth and transmission power. {Simulation results show that, compared to the scheme that only used V2I communication, this method significantly improved the accuracy of video semantic detection, especially showing obvious advantages when the distance between vehicles is large.
+However, the paper does not provide specific data on key indicators such as semantic similarity, transmission delay, and computational overhead, which limits the comprehensive evaluation of the performance of the scheme.}